 The state border between Arizona and California was originally set by the once-meandering Colorado River.
-The Army Corps of Engineers straightened the river then Federal and State Governments set a fixed boundary in 1963.
-But the states did not relinquished claims to the lands along now-dry river beds.
+The Army Corps of Engineers straightened the river, then Federal and State Governments set a fixed boundary in 1963.
+But the states did not relinquish claims to the lands along now-dry river beds.

-In 2002 the governors of Arizona and California signed laws to give up claims outside their official state boundaries.
+In 2002, the governors of Arizona and California signed laws to give up claims outside their official state boundaries.
 The land is near Yuma, Arizona about 20 miles north of the U.S. - Mexico border.
-California will assume authority of over 6 square miles on its side of the official boundary.
+California assumed authority of over 6 square miles on its side of the official boundary.
 This land is on Arizona's side of the old river.
-In exchange California gives up claims to 11 square miles on Arizona's side of the official line.
-The actual exchange of the land will take several years, because the land must be assessed and surveyed.
+In exchange, California gave up claims to 11 square miles on Arizona's side of the official line.
+The actual exchange of the land would take several years, because the land had to be assessed and surveyed.

 "Swap to end decades-old Arizona-California dispute."
 Tucson Citizen.
 19 September 2002.
 Page 1.

 Find the information you need by calling the library's Infoline at 520-791-4010 or by sending your question to Askalibrarian.